jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-2.md

 - setting him in the pillory for any crime.

-25 A brave man is not rendered contemptible by being brought to the scaffold.
+{{< s v="25" >}} A brave man is not rendered contemptible by being brought to the scaffold.
 His behaviour may gain him universal esteem and admiration.
 The spectators' sympathy supports him and saves him from the shame that he feels.

 Shame is the most unsupportable of all the sentiments.